MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 - Learn more about [Microsoft Viva](https://www.microsoft.com/microsoft-viva) and [Viva licensing](https://www.microsoft.com/en-us/microsoft-viva/pricing)

 > [!NOTE]
-> - Information in this article relates to the upgraded Viva Connections app.
-Viva Connections includes *both the desktop and mobile experiences*.
+> - Information in this article relates to the upgraded Viva Connections app that includes *both the desktop and mobile experiences*.
 > - A home site is a requirement for Viva Connections.
 Learn more about [how to plan, build, and launch a home site](/viva/connections/home-site-plan).

 ## Components to Viva Connections